 In the early 2000's I got involved in the development of Ruby on Rails, building open source libraries that were used by many web 2.0 startups of the time.
-I launched my first startup in 2007, a social network for fitness enthusiasts.
+I launched a social network for fitness enthusiasts in 2007.
 It was one of the first sites to feature a live newsfeed.

-Around 2013, I started getting disillusioned by the tech industry due to the increased centralization of power, and considered studying to become a nutritionist.
-However I decided to apply my skills to non-profits instead.
-I joined TED, building new versions of their iPhone and iPad apps.
+Around 2013, I started getting disillusioned with the tech industry due to the increased centralization of power, and considered studying to become a nutritionist.
+However I decided to apply my skills to non-profits, and joined TED where I built new versions of their iPhone and iPad apps.
 I also heard about Bitcoin around this time but didn't think too much of it.

 In 2016, a friend introduced me to Ethereum and crypto in general.
 The hacker ethos of the ecosystem reminded me a lot of the BBS-era and early days of the Internet.
 As I explored the space, I saw the potential it has to re-decentralize the Internet, and build new services on a foundation of sound money.